telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 1. Select the sessions, open the context menu, and click the **Save** option.

-1. Enter your session name and choose the folder that will store the entry.
+1. Enter your session name and choose the folder storing the entry.

 1. (Optional) Use the **password protection** switch to enable encryption and set a password.
-Only users with knowledge of the password will be able to open the entry.
+Only users with knowledge of the password can open the entry.

 1. Click **Save**.
 The saved session immediately loads in the **Sessions** list.